GitRaut/GitRaut/README.md

 - :seedling: A student of the 10th IT class;
 - :books: I wish to learn new things;

+### :notebook: Expirence:
+- :green_book: Experience in developing games on various game engines (Unity, Unreal Engine), as well as writing games from scratch.
+-  :blue_book: Experience in developing bots for the platform Discord.
+- :closed_book: Experience in website layout (HTML/CSS) and experience in creating Ruby On Rails applications using
+JavaScript.
+- :orange_book: Creating websites with the help of designers (Tilda).

 ---

 ### :fire: My Stats: